Chapter 2:

 "HEHEHE..."

-Little Shit paused its antics to tilt its head at me.
+Little Shit paused his antics to tilt his head at me.

-But I couldn't help myself.
-Does it realize what it's offering?
+I couldn't help myself.
+Does he realize what he's offering?
 Sure, Little Shit probably couldn't even fight off a housecat, but that didn't matter.
 What mattered was that S-grade kaiju stamp of approval.
 My mind was already calculating potential revenue streams.
-Merch, more merch, social media sponsorships…

 Tokyo wouldn't just be a dream anymore.
-I could afford a penthouse in Ginza.
 Maybe buy out that whole building my manager keeps bragging about.
 Move over, shitty part-time job.
 Mama's got a little money printer!

 "HEHEHEHEHE!"